 • Date of birth

-4. Wait for your business credit card in the mail and use it wisely
+4. Receive your business credit card in the mail and start using it

 If you’ve been approved, all you need to do is wait for your card to arrive in the mail.
 If you applied online, most credit card companies will mail your card within seven to 14 business days.
-Once you receive your business card, activate it and start using it wisely.
+Once you receive your business card, activate it and start using it.

 • Carefully review the terms of any related rewards program so you can reap the maximum benefits of your business card.

 • Avoid mixing personal and business-related expenses on your business credit card.
-Doing so will help you when it’s time to sort out your accounting information during tax season.
+Keeping these purchases separate will help you when it’s time to sort out your accounting information during tax season.

 Bottom line

-If you’re a self-employed freelancer or small-business owner, the right business credit card can help you build your business credit if you use it responsibly.
+If you’re a self-employed freelancer or small-business owner, the right business credit card can help you build your business credit if you’re consistent with your payments and keep your utilization ratio down.
 But if your business doesn’t have an income yet or you don’t have business credit, be prepared to prove your creditworthiness based on your personal credit history and income.

-Once you’ve received your card, use it responsibly to further grow your business and your business credit.
+Once you’ve received your card, use it to further grow your business and your business credit.

 About the author: Latoya Scott is a freelance writer and certified financial education instructor with an MBA from South University.
 She is the creator of LifeandaBudget.com and has been featured on HuffPo, Rockstar Finance and more.
 Read more.